Red fox: Communication

-Red foxes have a wide vocal range, and produce different sounds spanning five octaves, which grade into each other.
-Recent analyses identify 12 different sounds produced by adults and 8 by kits.
-The majority of sounds can be divided into "contact" and "interaction" calls.
+Red foxes have a wide vocal range, and produce different sounds spanning five octaves which blend into each other.
+Recent analyses have identified 12 different sounds produced by adults and eight by kits.
+The majority of sounds can be categorised as either "contact" or "interaction" calls.
 The former vary according to the distance between individuals, while the latter vary according to the level of aggression.